 At the end of the day, you should be managing your business, not your phone system.
 By allowing a provider to oversee a hosted phone solution, you can concentrate on accomplishing your business goals with all the features you need to succeed.

 Work is no longer a place we go, it’s a thing we do.
 Hosted PBX allows employees to work anywhere, anytime, and on any device they choose.
-Our mobile app allows users to receive calls as if you’re at the office, make calls as if they’re at the office, check voicemails, and even send and receive FAXes.
+Our mobile app allows users to receive calls as if you’re at the office, make calls as if they’re at the office, check voicemails, and even send and receive faxes.
 Stuck on a call and need to leave the office?
 Easily flip the call to your mobile app and get going!

-- Call Logging
+- Call Reports

-Want to know how many calls your receptionists and sales people are taking, missing and making?
+Want to know how many calls your receptionists and salespeople are taking, missing and making?
 You can easily pull call log reports or have them emailed hourly, daily, or weekly.
 Would it help to know your average hold time, average handle time, and abandonment rate for your contact center agents?
-Just check your real time reporting tool online.
+Just check your real-time reporting tool online.

 Being able to scale and grow your phone system as your business grows is a huge benefit of using hosted PBX.
 Unlike, on-premises systems, hosted PBX allow organizations to easily add or remove lines without hassle or additional capital investment.
 And on top of that, you only pay for what you use.
 Adding a new office?
 Add a phone, not a phone system!